 A "Milk Model" was developed by WRAP (The Waste Resources and Action Programme) to explore the factors that affect FLW of milk in households in the United Kingdom.
 The model allows activities relating to purchasing, storage, and consumption of milk to be simulated and provides an estimate of milk FLW for the modeled household.
-It also allows the features that are important to household FLW.
+It also allows the impact of attributes of the milk (e.g., its shelf life) to be explored.
+The system created in the model includes many of the features that are important to household FLW.
 However, by modeling only one product-milk-rather than all food and drink, it allows many insights to be uncovered that are frequently obscured by the complexity involved in studying total household FLW.
 Many of the findings for milk, however, are relevant to other fresh food products purchased and consumed at a similar frequency (e.g., sliced bread).